Anoris T i-Size

 We can go through as many as 15 samples of the same seat to get the final score for just one.

-If a car seat can be used in a number of different ways (for example, if it’s a multi-group car seat that spans different stages) or attached by different methods ( or car’s seatbelt), we crash-test it in the different ways it can be used and provide star ratings for each one.
+If a car seat can be used in a number of different ways (for example, if it’s a multi-group car seat that spans different stages) or attached by different methods ( or car’s seatbelt), we crash-test it in the different ways it can be used and these results all feed into the overall safety score.

 Crash test dummies are wired up with state-of-the-art sensors to record the crash forces on the most vulnerable parts of the body, to help accurately indicate the risk of injury to a real baby or child in a crash.